StefFrustagli/board_gamers_vault/README.md

 ### Acknowledgment

-I am grateful to my mentor Brian Macharia and to Code Institute tutors for their help with the debugging process.
+I am grateful to my mentor Brian Macharia and to some Code Institute tutors for their help with the debugging process.
 A special thanks goes to the amazing tool that ChatGPT is: it helped me whenever I got stuck.